 Step 1.
 Set your goals

-Use this free financial goals printable if you struggle with setting goals by yourself.
+Step 1 is to write down your financial goals.
 Goals are really important (even if you don’t achieve them).
 They give you a bench mark of what you’re aiming for, and if you don’t hit your goals in the timeframe you set yourself you can use it as a guide for future goals.
 What I mean by that is…

 I could set myself the goal of paying off £2,000 of my debt in 4 months.